gsi-ee/go4/README.txt

   nodepend=1
      Build go4 without dependencies - makes build process faster.

-  force32=1
-     Forces 32-bit compilation and linking on 64-bit platform.
-Implemented for such kind of MacOS machines, not tested (probably, not required) on Linux.

   All flags, specified to the make, will be stored together with some environment settings in build/Makefile.gener.
 This allow to reuse same settings for user analysis compilation.